awslabs/mlmax/modules/cicd/README.md

 - `Deploy`: Deploy the ML inference pipeline into the production account.

-**For simplicity, this implementation assume all the accounts are the same here.**
+**For simplicity, this implementation assumes Data/artifact and Devops accounts are the same here, and ML Dev account is not used here.**

 ## Getting Started
 > make sure your aws cli in the `us-east-1` region